digitalmacgyver/viblio_server/node/fs/README.md

 Imagemagick.
 A custom-built nginx (see below).
 An upload directory for stored files, writable by the server process (see package.json).
 A thumbnail cache directory (see Thunmbnails below).
+Also needs ffmpegthumbnailer.

 # File Store